Snowflake-Labs/openflow-unstructured-data-pipeline-demo/README.md

 "Show me comprehensive insights across all 16 documents - what patterns emerge?"
 ```

-*These queries become available once Google Drive documents are processed through the OpenFlow
+*These queries become available once Google Drive documents are processed through the Openflow
 data pipeline and indexed by Cortex Search for intelligent document retrieval.*

 ### Technical Implementation Details